-\paragraph{Discussion.} GradNorm \cite{chen2018gradnorm} aims to learn $\{\gamma_t\}_{t=1}^T$ to enforce the scaled gradients to have similar norms.
-This method has two problems.
-Firstly, alternatively updating model parameters and task weights is sub-optimal, because it cannot guarantee all task gradients have the same magnitude in every iteration.
-Secondly, according to the results in Figure \ref{fig:alpha_k}, the choice of update magnitude (i.e., $\alpha_k$) significantly affects the performance, which is ignored in GradNorm.
+GradNorm \cite{chen2018gradnorm} also aims to learn $\{\gamma_t\}_{t=1}^T$ so that the scaled gradients have similar norms.
+However, it has two problems.
+First, alternating the updates of model parameters and task weights cannot guarantee all task gradients have the same magnitude in each iteration.
+Second, as will be seen from Figure \ref{fig:alpha_k} in Section \ref{sec:sensitivity_analysis}, the choice of the update magnitude $\alpha_k$ can significantly affect performance.
+However, this is not considered in GradNorm.